Criticism of Netflix: Censorship laws in India

 In India, Netflix along with Disney's Hotstar announced plans in early 2019 to adopt self-regulation guidelines for content streamed on its platforms within the country in an effort to prevent potential implementation of government censorship laws.

 Showing females without hijabs in Jordan in Jinn

-The Jordanian series Jinn was condemned by members of the country's government for alleged "immoral scenes", including showing females without hijabs and young people kissing.
+The Jordanian series Jinn was condemned by members of the country's government for alleged "immoral scenes," including showing females without hijabs and young people kissing.
 The country's highest prosecutor has sought to have the series banned from streaming.

-Depiction of LGBT characters in Turkey
+Depiction of LGBTQ characters in Turkey

-Netflix was ordered by the television watchdog of Turkey, Radio and Television Supreme Council (RTÜK) to remove LGBT characters from its Turkish original series Love 101 and The Protector.
+Netflix was ordered by the television watchdog of Turkey, Radio and Television Supreme Council (RTÜK) to remove LGBTQ characters from its Turkish original series Love 101 and The Protector.
 Netflix subsequently cancelled the ongoing production of its Turkish series If Only when ordered to remove a gay character.

+Depiction of Cleopatra

+In 2023, Netflix announced the second installment of the African Queens docuseries, subtitled Queen Cleopatra.
+The series received criticism upon the trailer release as Adele James, a black woman, was cast as Cleopatra, a Greek-Macedonian woman, instead of a white woman.
+The series was accused of "falsifying history" and a petition on Change.org reached 85,000 signatures in two days before being shut down by the site's administrators.
+Netflix faced criticism on Twitter, with social media users accusing the series of Afrocentrism and saying that the "theft" of Greek and Egyptian cultures was continuing on Netflix.
+Zahi Hawass, the Egyptian Minister of Tourism and Antiquities and Egyptologist, called Netflix's portrayal of Cleopatra "completely fake" and said that the producers are "trying to stir up confusion to spread false information".
+Egyptian lawyer Mahmoud al-Semary filed a lawsuit against Netflix in April 2023, calling the depiction Afrocentric and a "crime".
+Al-Semary seeks to have Netflix discontinued in Egypt and for Netflix's management team to be investigated for the series.

+Depiction of African-Americans in "Good Times: Black Again"

+Women-targeted insults in The Big Bang Theory

+In March 2023, Mithun Vijay Kumar, a political activist in India sued Netflix India for streaming an episode of sitcom The Big Bang Theory in which a character played by Kunal Nayyar allegedly calls actress Madhuri Dixit "a leprous prostitute."
+Many people online trolled Netflix for streaming the episode containing the insulting dialogue.
+Kumar expressed that online streaming platforms like Netflix should be held accountable for their actions.